 It is important to understand that our program is budgeted on a multi-year basis according to current participation and planned new enrollment.
 Therefore, families enrolling at Park without the use of tuition assistance are expected to contribute at full tuition amounts in subsequent years.
 In the case of a change in family circumstances, families may apply for tuition assistance; however, funding may not be available to meet full demonstrated need.
 Every effort will be made to support the family's new financial situation and maintain student enrollment.

 Does tuition assistance cover other school expenses?

 All families receiving tuition assistance are eligible for assistance for mandatory school trips and up to three optional travel opportunities.
 Some families may also qualify for supplemental funding that supports fees, books, transportation, and after-school childcare.
 Please contact the Director of Enrollment Management and Tuition Assistance for more information regarding eligibility requirements.

 Will support continue in future years?

-If your circumstances do not change significantly, you can expect your contribution to remain about the same from year to year.
+If your circumstances do not change significantly, you can expect your percentage of tuition payments to remain about the same from year to year.
 In allocating our budget, priority for tuition assistance goes to returning students who currently receive grants.
 Each family’s level of contribution is re-assessed each year to assure that we are meeting current demonstrated need.
-If a family’s financial profile improves they may be expected to contribute at an incrementally greater proportion.
-Likewise, if a family experiences a financial setback their tuition contribution may be adjusted to take their new circumstance into consideration.
+If a family’s financial profile improves, they may be expected to pay an incrementally greater proportion of tuition.
+Likewise, if a family experiences a financial setback, their tuition balance may be adjusted to take their new circumstance into consideration.

 What about separated, divorced, or never-married parents?